 Built in 2000, by J.M.
-Martinac Shipyard of Tacoma, Washington (hull #241) as the ATB Mohawk for the Mobil Oil Corporation of New York, New York.
+Martinac Shipbuilding Incorporated of Tacoma, Washington (hull #241) as the Mohawk for the Mobil Oil Corporation of New York, New York.

-In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas, where the tug and barge retained her names.
+In 2011, the K-Sea Transportation Partnership Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
+Where the tug, and barge retained their names.

 Fitted with an INTERcon coupler system.
 The tug is powered by two, EMD 16-710 diesel engines.
 With Reintjes WAF 4555 reduction gears, turning two, Rolls Royce, new generation, five bladed, fixed pitch propellers.
 For a rated 8,000 horsepower.

 Her electrical power is provided by three, 99kW Northern Lights generator sets.
 With a fourth, 99kW, Northern Lights auxiliary generator set.
 Which is dedicated to the INTERcon coupler system.
 The tug's capacities are 155,983 gallons of fuel, 1,931 gallons of lube oil, 51,543 gallons of ballast, 2,777 gallons of potable water, and 12,706 gallons of potable water.

 (Robert Silva, Robert Mattsson, Ocean Tug and Barge Engineering, Captain Steve Bernhard)